bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-12-05-end-of-the-river.md

-<![endif]-->
+---
+layout: post
+title: The End of the River
+published: true
+date: 2023-12-05
+readtime: true
+categories: ['CINEMA UNBOUND<br>THE CREATIVE WORLDS OF POWELL + PRESSBURGER']
+tags: [Adventure, Drama]
+metadata: 'UK 1956, 119 mins<br> Directors: Michael Powell, Emeric Pressburger'
+pdf: '2023-11-18-battle-of-the-river-plate.pdf'
+---

 _+ intro by film scholar Dr Kulraj Phullar_
 ‘Who is guilty, the twig or the current?’ asks a courtroom lawyer, making a plea for clemency for a native Brazilian (played by Indian star Sabu) who fate has led from his jungle village to a murder trial.
 Produced by Powell and Pressburger, and directed by Powell’s one-time editor Derek Twist, the presented-in-flashback drama was released soon after _Black Narcissus_, but replaces its studio-created exoticism with black and white location footage shot by Archers-regular Christopher Challis.

-James Bell, bfi.org.uk
+**James Bell, bfi.org.uk**

 Sabu’s last two British films, both from 1947, reunited him with Michael Powell, one of the directors of _The Thief of Bagdad_ (1940).
 The first, _Black Narcissus_, gave him a relatively small role as the young general, but he played the lead in _The End of the River_, released a few months later.
 But this time, Powell and Emeric Pressburger were merely the producers, being busy with _The Red Shoes_ (1948), and the director was first-timer Derek Twist, an editor who had earned Powell’s undying gratitude for working miracles on the mass of footage making up _The Edge of the World_ (1937) – or, as the director put it, ‘he made sense of our ravings’.